How to Understand the Politics of the Climate Change Debate

 With all the above said, it is important to note that both sides of the political aisle need to remain skeptic, as real change means finding common ground.
 If we can agree on scaling back pollution, that is a good first step, if we find data that is less drastic (as a result of say more research), then that is a good thing.
 Neither side is benefited much from taking a hardline position.

 We have to remember, that people can change.

 Consider, Trump had once claimed, “climate change is a hoax by the Chinese” on the campaign trail before he was given Presidential briefings.
 However, after having access to briefings, his administration changed their opinion.

-Trump and his team recently admitted climate change was real and humans impact it.
+Trump and his team, shortly after taking office, actually admitted climate change was real and humans impacted it.
 Their stance is now the stance of a more centered skeptic, one who admits the human impact is real but doesn’t see the extent of the impact is severe enough to justify strict regulation.

 Ultimately, the answer will be found in a balance of the needs of industrialization and common sense adaptation measures.

 Climate science is not about thoughts and feelings; it is about climate science.
 From this perspective, there is a lot of compelling data that shows us that global warming, climate change, and pollution are all human-impacted problems that must be taken seriously despite political party views.

 If sources are telling you that climate change or human-caused climate change is a complete myth, you should be skeptical.
 I’d equally advise you not to rely on arguments like “97% of scientists agree on any given talking point.”
 There is stronger and more specific evidence.
 You can, for instance, point out how a greenhouse works or point to recent data on the average warming of global temperatures or recent erratic weather patterns.

 If Trump could change his mind upon seeing the data, you can too, whether you are liberal or conservative.
 This is a human issue, not a political one.